Elton John says he has lost his eyesight

 (CNN) — Elton John says he still cannot see, months after suffering a severe eye infection.

 “I haven’t been able to come to many of the previews because, as you know, I have lost my eyesight.
 So it’s hard for me to see it.
-But I love to hear it and, boy, it sounded good tonight,” said John.
+But I love to hear it and, boy, it sounded good tonight,” said John, who wrote the score for the show.

 “I unfortunately lost my eyesight in my right eye in July because I had an infection in the south of France and it’s been four months now since I haven’t been able to see, and my left eye is not the greatest,” he said.